molinfo-vienna/software-development/README.md

 ## Help Make this Page Better

 Want to contribute to this repository?
+Want to report a bug?
 Have a suggestion for an improvement?
 Spot a typo?
 We're always looking to improve this document for the betterment of all.

 * Please feel free to [open a new issue](https://github.com/molinfo-vienna/software-development/issues/new) with your feedback and suggestions!
-* Or [make a pull request](https://github.com/molinfo-vienna/software-development/compare) from your branch or fork!
+* [Make a pull request](https://github.com/molinfo-vienna/software-development/compare) from your branch or fork!
+* or simply comment on a commit.

 __Next Chapter:__ [__Integrated Development Environment Software__](/IDE.md)